ystia/tosca-samples/org/ystia/yorc/samples/kube/yorc/README.md

 ## Usage

 Check used versions, and if necessary modify them correspondingly to your needs.
-Create a zip file with the types.yaml and upload it to the SA's Catalog.
+Create a zip file with the types.yaml and upload it to the A4C's Catalog.